jolbol1/f1-calc/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+This project uses [commitizen](https://github.com/commitizen/cz-cli) and follows the [conventional-commit](https://www.conventionalcommits.org/en/v1.0.0/) format, with gitmojis!
+These are dev dependencies and will use hooks to help you submit the right commit message when running `git commit -m 'message'.

+This project also runs prettier an eslint when commiting.

 <p align="right">(<a href="#top">back to top</a>)</p>